Art Discovery Lab

 Welcome to Art Discovery Lab!

-I'm so excited to share my knowledge, but even moreso, my love for art with your child!
+I'm so excited to share my knowledge, but even moreso, my love of art with your child!
 My goal in art discovery lab is to allow them to work through tough concepts, create solutions, express themselves visually, and strengthen self esteem as we see all the wonderful things they're capable of doing with art!
 Art is hard work, but there's nothing like it!

 I can't wait to get started with my job, but there are a few things you can do, as parents, to help your children get the absolute best experience when they're here: